Lipari: Franco-Ottoman attack

 A number of the citizens were ransomed in Messina and eventually returned to the islands.

 Charles V then had his Spanish subjects repopulate the island and build the massive city walls atop the walls of the ancient Greek acropolis in 1556.

 The walls created a mighty fortress still standing today.
 The acropolis, high above the main town, was a safe haven for the populace in the event of a raid.
 While these walls protected the main town, it was not safe to live on the rest of the island until Mediterranean piracy was largely eradicated, which did not occur until the 19th century.

 20th century

-During the 1920s–1940s, the Lipari Island were used for the confinement of political prisoners including: Emilio Lussu, Curzio Malaparte, Carlo Rosselli, Giuseppe Ghetti and Edda Mussolini.
+From the 1920s to the 1940s, the Lipari islands were used for the confinement of political prisoners, including Emilio Lussu, Curzio Malaparte, Carlo Rosselli, Giuseppe Ghetti, and Edda Mussolini.
 During the 1930s, the islands were used to detain exiled members of the fascist, Croatian nationalist Ustaše movement.

+The islands were then extensively searched by archeologists Madeleine Cavalier and Luigi Bernabò Brea after World War II.